-The Florida Commission on the Status of Women seeks entries for the 2020 Women’s History Video Contest from students in grades 9-12, from March 1 – May 31, 2020.
-The Commission invites students to participate in order to gain a more thorough appreciation of women’s contributions throughout history, to celebrate those contributions, and to increase awareness of the contributions specifically of Florida women, past and present.
+The Florida Commission on the Status of Women is seeking entries for the 2021 Women’s History Essay Contest for students in grades 6–8.
+The Commission invites students to participate in order to gain a more relevant appreciation of women’s roles in history.

 “Celebrating women’s history presents the opportunity to honor and recount stories of our female leaders’ talents, sacrifices, and commitments and inspires today’s generations,” says Essay Contest Chair Commissioner Marilyn Stout.
 “Learning about our past allows us to build our future.
 This essay is designed to inspire the future leaders of our state and to help them learn about women’s history.”